membranefi/euroe-stablecoin/README.md

 ### Minter

+An address with the _minter_ role can mint new tokens either by direct minting or batch minting.

+### Rescuer

+An address with the _rescuer_ role can rescue arbitrary tokens sent to the token contract.

+### Burner

-An address with the _minter_ role can mint new tokens, burn their own tokens and burn tokens from an address with an allowance.
+An address with the _burner_ role can burn their own tokens and burn tokens from an address with an allowance.

 ### Blocked